 Museum of Medical History

 All year long, the Sierra Sacramento Valley Medical Society Museum of Medical History provides fascinating group tours for students (typically for 4th and 5th graders), high school and college students, and even some adult and senior groups, too.
-To date in 2018, the museum has provided 25 group tours that served about 550 individuals.
+The museum recently expanded which allows the opportunity to display a larger variety of medical artifacts, including a turn-of-the-century doctor’s office diorama and an exhibit that showcases the nursing profession.
+The expansion to the museum was made possible thanks to a generous donation in memory of Dr. Albert J. Kahane.
 For more information about arranging a group tour, please visit www.ssvms.org/museum.aspx.

 Old Sacramento Schoolhouse Museum